 Our online law library catalog system.
 Locate books and other materials in the law library collection.

-Comprehensive full text database system that integrates Bloomberg news, company, and financial data with primary and secondary legal research and business development tools.
-Provides access to dockets, case law, statutes, financial and corporate information and news.
+The comprehensive full-text database system integrates Bloomberg news, company, and financial data with primary and secondary legal research and business development tools.
+Provides access to dockets, case law, statutes, financial and corporate information, and news.
 Law school access only; registration and password required.

 Interactive, self-paced exercises in every legal subject area.
 See law library reference staff for access.

 Full-text primary materials such as the Internal Revenue Code as well as editorial research materials, productivity tools, and news related to tax, accounting, finance, and trade.
 Liberty access only